digao-dalpiaz/DzDirSeek/README.md

 Just fill desired properties and call method `Seek`.

 Then you can read the public property `ResultList` to get all found files.
-This list contains `TDSFile` objects.
+This list contains `TDSResultItem` objects.

 ## Properties